vitalboyzf/cloudberrydb-site/src/pages/bootcamp/101-4-data-loading.md

 For the `faa` fact table, you will use an ETL (Extract, Transform, Load) process to load data from the source gzip files into a data table.
 For the best loading speed, use the `gpfdist` utility to distribute rows to segments.

 In production system, `gpfdist` runs on file servers that external data resides.
-However, for a single-node Cloudberry Database instance, there is only one logical host, so you run `gpfdist` on it as well.
+However, for a single-node Apache Cloudberry instance, there is only one logical host, so you run `gpfdist` on it as well.
 Starting `gpfdist` is similar as a file server, no data movement will occur until SQL query request has been ended.

 > **Note:**
 >
-> This exercise loads data using `gpfdsit` to move data from external data files into Cloudberry Database.
+> This exercise loads data using `gpfdsit` to move data from external data files into Apache Cloudberry.
 Moving data between the database and external tables also needs security request.
 Therefore, only superusers are permitted to use `gpfdsit` and you will complete this exercise as `gpadmin` user.

 1. Start `gpfdist`: